Belgian Country Kitchen

-White stucco walls, unvarnished wood, neutral stone and touches of wrought iron come together in a perfect old-house kitchen created by a pair of Belgian antique dealer-designers.
+White stucco walls, unvarnished wood, neutral stone and touches of wrought iron come together in a perfect Belgian country kitchen old-house created by Brigitte and Alain Garnier, the well known Belgian antique dealer-designers.
 While the architecture of the room lends itself to the rustic look that has come to define contemporary Belgian kitchens, it’s the restraint that matters here.

 This is a huge room with a two story, vaulted ceiling bisected by barn beams and braced with wooden trusses.
 It’s located in a small building on a property outside Bruges used as a party, wedding and photo shoot venue.
 Rather than fight the architecture, designers Brigitte and Alain Garnier let it determine the kitchen.